exonet/powerdns-php/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 # powerdns-php
-A PHP client to comminicate with the PowerDNS API.
+A PHP client to communicate with the PowerDNS API.

 ## Install
 Via Composer